 \section{Abstract}

-The proper chromatic number $\Vec{\chi}(G)$ of a graph $G$ is the minimum $k$ such that there exists an orientation of the edges of $G$ with all vertex-outdegrees at most $k$ and such that for any adjacent vertices, the outdegrees are different.
-Two major conjectures about the proper chromatic number are resolved.
-First it is shown, that $\Vec{\chi}(G)$ of any planar graph $G$ is bounded (in fact, it is at most 14).
+The proper orientation number $\Vec{\chi}(G)$ of a graph $G$ is the minimum $k$ such that there exists an orientation of the edges of $G$ with all vertex-outdegrees at most $k$ and such that for any adjacent vertices, the outdegrees are different.
+Two major conjectures about the proper orientation number are resolved.
+First it is shown, that $\Vec{\chi}(G)$ of any planar graph $G$ is at most 14.
 Secondly, it is shown that for every graph, $\Vec{\chi}(G)$ is at most $O(\frac{r\log r}{\log\log r})+\tfrac{1}{2}\MAD(G)$, where $r=\chi(G)$ is the usual chromatic number of the graph, and $\MAD(G)$ is the maximum average degree taken over all subgraphs of $G$.
 Several other related results are derived.
 Our proofs are based on a novel notion of fractional orientations.